noedigcode/GammaImpala/README.md

 From the command-line, provide a value, e.g. 0.8, to set the gamma for all screens without showing the GUI.

+Brightness can also be printed or set for all screens from the command-line.
+Use --help to see the available options.

 Requirements:
 -------------
 * Qt 5